-For Secondary School Transport Denbighshire uses pickup points at suitable locations for pupils to access transport to and from school.
-Details of the pickup points used will be provided once an application has been approved.
+For Secondary School Transport, Denbighshire uses pickup points at suitable locations for pupils to access transport to and from school.
+Details of the pickup points used will be provided by Passenger Transport once an application has been approved.

 3.0 General information about Education & related services